Armakizon/id-passport-renew-appointment/README.md

 * realize how to make the SQL not disappear (probably cache it somewhere).
 26.07
 5. add a request to clean the SQL 26.07
 6. Make 1 billion API request from the code 26.07
-7. Make the code repeat (start testing it to deal with verification)
+7. Make the code repeat (start testing it to deal with verification) 27.07
-4. make sure the site shows the name and not the branch_id
+4. make sure the site shows the name and not the branch_id 27.07
 8. having a filter for names
 9. sort by date
 10.filter by date
 11. Whatsapp web bot

+About getting around the captcha:

+1. Check if current setup works
+2. Check if resetting the profile with a new one works
+3. Check if coppying certain amount of files from your real one works

+import requests
+requests.post("https://govpoitment.onrender.com/add", json={"id": 1,"branch": 355, "date": "2025-07-27"})